 In general, there are three categories of delivery robot-as-a-service offerings, organized and determined primarily based on delivery mileage.

-1. Public-road autonomous delivery vehicles
+1. Public-road autonomous delivery robots

-These are autonomous robot vehicles that can travel on public roads and are capable of handling city-range or town-range deliveries (5-20km radius).
+These are autonomous delivery robot vehicles that can travel on public roads and are capable of handling city-range or town-range deliveries (5-20km radius).
 RaaS companies in this space include uDelv, Robomart, AutoX and nuro.
 There are pure-delivery players that have a per-delivery fee model (e.g. nuro - $5.95 per delivery) and there are hybrid delivery-and-grocery-on-wheels players (e.g. AutoX, Robomart) which charges based on grocery purchases and/or delivery from its delivery vehicles.

 Robomart.
 Robomart is a San Francisco-based US firm that provides autonomous "mini-mart" vehicles.
 Its revenue is derived from the grocery purchases made on Robotmart vehicles.
 The firm is currently running a pilot program in the greater Boston area with Stop & Shop.